-In this new five part series “The Greatest Guitar Players in History” I’ll be diving into the past to reveal some of the most pioneering and innovative electric guitarists over the past 100 years.
+In this series of posts, I’ll be diving into the past to reveal some most pioneering and innovative electric guitarists over the past 100 years.

-The history of the electric guitar is a vast and fascinating area to study, the sheer number of amazing guitarists that have contributed to the instruments success throughout the years can be overwhelming, making it tough to know where to start.
+The history of the electric guitar is fascinating.
+Many guitarists have contributed to the instruments success throughout the years, so where do you start?

-Although having their own sound, many guitarists of today have spoken of “borrowing” musical phrases and riffs from the generations of players before them and incorporating them into their playing – there’s no shame in this (in moderation!).
+Although having their own sound, many guitarists of today have spoken of “borrowing” musical phrases and riffs from the generations of players before them and incorporating them into their playing.

-Focusing on two decades at a time, i’ll highlight the key players for you to explore in bold text.
-In this first instalment, I look back at where it all began, the 1920’s and 1930’s.
+Focusing on two decades at a time, I’ll highlight the key players for you to explore in bold text.
+For this post, we go back to the beginning for the electric guitar, the 1920s and 1930s.

 The 1920’s saw the evolution of the Big Band, these large ensembles of 10 to 25 members dominated popular music at the time.
 They played jazz during the 20’s and evolved the swing music style from the early 1930’s onwards.
 As part of the rhythm section, the guitarist played nothing more than a supportive role.